-This article is sponsored by Good Sam Roadside Assistance in conjunction with Blog Meets Brand.
+This article was originally sponsored by Good Sam Roadside Assistance in conjunction with Blog Meets Brand.

-Are you looking for summer road trip ideas?
-Alan and I usually avoid summer road trips unless they’re off-the-beaten-path.
+Updated 05.29.2020: Are you looking for summer road trip ideas?
+Alan and I usually avoid summer road trips unless they’re off-the-beaten-path travel destinations.
 We’re not fans of busy, crowded roads or the safety issues they present.

 Unfortunately, boomers who are still working don’t have the luxury of traveling in the off-season.
 Or perhaps you’re a boomer traveler who would like to take the grandkids on an RV road trip while they’re on summer vacation from school.